 Session 3 – Setting up your first build & Release Pipeline

 Time to get our hands dirty on pipelines!
 We’ll set up a complete pipeline from scratch, using the helper tools that Microsoft makes available to the community.
-Some PowerShell knowledge is useful, but mandatory.
+Some PowerShell knowledge is useful, but not mandatory.

 Session 4 – Build & Release pipelines with ALOps